We’re proud to offer comprehensive support for the Bullet Blender.

 Microcentrifuge models: The Bullet Blender Storm (discontinued), Storm Pro, Lite, and Gold models work with our RINO® tubes, or 1.5 mL Eppendorf® Safe-Lock tubes (not the LoBind version though).
 The Bullet Blender Lite requires the purchase of an additional adapter kit to work with the RINO tubes.
 The Bullet Blender Storm Pro generates greater impact energy at speeds 10 and 12, compared with previous Bullet Blender Storm models, resulting in improved homogenization performance.
 If using Eppendorf® Safe-Lock snap cap tubes at these speeds, limit quantity to 12 tubes and leave an open space between tubes to prevent caps from coming loose (limitation does not apply to RINO tubes).
 The standard Bullet Blender (discontinued) and Bullet Blender Blue (discontinued) work with 1.5 mL or 2.0 mL Eppendorf Safe-Lock tubes.
 When using 2 mL tubes in the the Bullet Blender or the Bullet Blender Blue we recommend using a minimum of 2 tubes per homogenization cycle.
 The discontinued screw cap models (BBX24W and BBX24BW) use Axygen® 1.5 mL screw-cap tubes.

-5 mL tube models: The Bullet Blender Storm 5 (discontinued) works with 5 mL Axygen brand screw top transport tubes.
+5 mL tube models: The Bullet Blender Storm 5 works with 5 mL Axygen brand screw top transport tubes (both are discontinued).
 The Bullet Blender 5E Pro (and the discontinued Bullet Blender 5E) work with Eppendorf 5 mL snap-cap conical tubes.
 As these snap cap tubes are different in size than the Axygen screw cap tubes, the 5 mL models can handle one type of tube or the other, but not both in the same instrument.

 50 mL tube models: The Bullet Blender 50DX and 50AU (DX and Gold models) work with 50 mL skirted (self-standing) polypropylene tubes, such as TPP® brand or Corning® brand.
 Generally high quality tubes work better (rather than bargain brand tubes which are not as strong).